matgeor/matgeor.github.io/_pages/about.md

 ---
 Thank you for stepping by, my website.

-I am a faculty member at Department of Physics at [Sacred Heart College](www.shcollege.ac.in), Thevara, Kochi, India, where I teach UG and PG students.
+I am a faculty member at Department of Physics of [Sacred Heart College](www.shcollege.ac.in), Thevara, Kochi, India, where I teach UG and PG students.

 <h3>Previously</h3>
 Worked as Assistant Professor at Physics Department of [CMS College](www.cmscollege.ac.in), Kottayam and prior to that as M.Phil.
 Physics cordinator at [St. Berchmans' College, Changanacherry](www.sbcollege.ac.in).